 Sarah offers in home private behaviour consultations – she prefers meeting you and your dog in your home/ neighbourhood as that is where the undesirable behaviour is occurring.
 It is extremely helpful for Sarah to see the set up of your dog’s environment, his/her behaviour in that environment, and begin the modification process at home.
 Initial consultations are 1.5 hour in length, with follow-up sessions 1 hour in length.

 Puppy classes are one of the most important things you can do for your puppy!
 This class is designed for puppies aged 2-4 months of age and focuses on safe socialization, basic obedience and handling.
 Classes are limited to a maximum of 6 puppies for safety.
-These classes run in sets of 4 and are available on Tuesday evenings at Oak West Animal Clinic in London, Ontario.
+These classes are available in Stratford at Romeo Pet Hospital.

 Puppy private sessions are also available and these are extremely popular!
 Great for issues such as house training , crate training, family training, puppy biting, and good manners.
 These are done in your home, and it is ideal to have all members of the household available.

 Sarah has assisted a variety of working/ sport dog teams in problem solving either behavior problems that may affect performance or task related issues.
-Sarah also offers instruction in scent detection and tracking and hosts canine protection seminars annually.
+Sarah also offers instruction in scent detection and tracking and occasionally hosts canine protection seminars.
 Scent detection and olfactory research is a frequent focus of Sarah’s continuing education.
 Please contact her for these specialty services.